Intro – First presence (EB-1) employment-based green card category

 Like the National Interest Waiver (NIW), aliens applying for a green card in this category may do so without having an offer of employment.
 However, an applicant in this category does need to prove that he/she intends to continue to pursue his/her area of expertise in the United States.

-Furthermore, as “extraordinary ability” sugggests, an applicant in this category must be highly accomplished and have demonstrated “sustained national or international acclaim”, which must be shown through extensive documentation, as discussed below.
+Furthermore, as “extraordinary ability” suggests, an applicant in this category must be highly accomplished and have demonstrated “sustained national or international acclaim”, which must be shown through extensive documentation, as discussed below.
 Examples are top-rated athletes, well-known artists of various types, top scientists, engineers, doctors, researchers, journalists, etc.

-“Extraordinary Ability” defined: It is defined by 8 CFR 204.5(h)(2) as a “level of expertise indicating that the individual is one of that small percentage who have risen to the very top of the field of endeavor.”
+“Extraordinary Ability” defined: It is defined by 8 CFR 204.5(h)(2) as a “level of expertise indicating that the individual is one of that small percentage who has risen to the very top of the field of endeavor.”

 Suggested Evidence: As stated above, an applicant in this category must demonstrate “sustained national or international acclaim” and high recognition in his/her field.
 A highly prestigious international award, such as the Nobel Prize may be enough to prove this.